 Internal control

-Eastnine acts in accordance with generally accepted practice on the stock market and regularly follows-up that the Company is in compliance with the listing agreement.
+Eastnine operates in accordance with best practices in the stock market and continuously monitors its compliance with the listing agreement with Nasdaq Stockholm.
 Internal control at Eastnine is designed to manage risks associated with financial reporting and property management activities.
-It includes ensuring that the buying and selling of holdings is reliably reported, that holdings and properties are valued correctly and that information is conveyed to the market effectively and correctly.
+This includes ensuring that transactions involving the purchase and sale of securities and assets are accurately recorded, that holdings and properties are valued appropriately, and that information is efficiently and accurately communicated to the market.

-The Board is responsible for monitoring investment and property management activities and ensuring, by means of defined reporting routines and relevant policies, that it has access to the necessary information.
-The Board evaluates the suitability of all policies each year, and any change of policy are to be approved by the Board.
-The Board maintains an effective control environment for investment activities and financial reporting by means of a clear delegation of responsibilities and authority to management and employees.
-The Board discusses reporting issues, valuations and financial reporting.
+The Board of Directors is responsible for overseeing investment activities and day-to-day management, and ensures, through established reporting procedures and relevant elaborated policies, that it has access to necessary information.
+All policies are reviewed annually for appropriateness, and any amendments are subject to Board approval.
+The Board maintains a robust and efficient control environment for investment activities and financial reporting, through the explicit delegation of responsibilities and authority to senior executives and employees.
+The Board regularly examines accounting issues, valuations, and financial reporting.

-The Company’s management continually monitors that policies, instructions and administrative agreements are followed.
-Each year, the Board of Eastnine assesses whether the Company is in need of an internal auditing function, an independent investigative function that performs ongoing review and presents reports to the board and management with recommendations for improvements to internal control of the Company’s activities, such as outsourced service functions and internal procedures, in order to maintain good governance and compliance with the Company’s policies.
-During 2023, the board decided that, because of its limited size and its adequate competencies in evaluating service functions and internal activities itself, the Company did not need an internal auditing function.
+The Company’s executive management continuously monitors adherence to policies, instructions and administrative agreements.
+Eastnine’s Board of Directors conducts an annual assessment to determine whether an internal audit function is necessary, an independent investigative function that performs ongoing review and presents reports to the Board and management with recommendations for improvements to internal control of the Company’s activities, such as outsourced service functions and internal procedures, in order to maintain good governance and compliance with the Company’s policies.
+In 2024, the Board concluded that Eastnine, due to its limited size and full competence to assess service functions and internal operations independently, does not require an internal audit function.